-1) The residence(s) planned, including: location, number of individuals to be served and any target population in the District (5 points);

-- 2) Plan for meeting NARR standards (10 points); - 3) Plan for recruiting clients to reside in the house (5 points); - 4) Establishing partnerships with SUD providers (5 points); - 5) Plan for sobriety rules and consequences for breaking those rules (5 points); A description of what the grant money will be used for; (e.g., rent subsidies, staffing, furniture, etc.) (5 points).
+- 1) The residence(s) planned, including: location, number of returning citizens to be served and any target population in the District (5 points); - 2) Plan for meeting NARR standards (5 points); - 3) Plan for recruiting returning citizens with STUD/OUD to reside in the house (5 points); - 4) Establishing partnerships with SUD providers (5 points); - 5) Plan for sobriety rules and consequences for breaking those rules (5 points); - 6) A description of what the grant money will be used for; (e.g., rent subsidies, staffing, furniture, etc.) (5 points).